top of page

 Gaslighting

-Clinical Definition: Gaslighting is a form of psychological manipulation where someone causes another to doubt their reality, perceptions, or sanity, often in abusive relationships.
-It involves deliberate denial, distortion, or minimization of the victim’s experiences.
+Clinical Definition: Gaslighting is a type of psychological manipulation.
+It makes a person question their reality, perceptions, or sanity.
+This often occurs in abusive relationships.
+It involves deliberate denial, distortion, or minimization of person’s experiences.

 Example of Misuse: "He gaslit me by saying he didn’t eat the last cookie!"
 (This is likely a simple lie, not gaslighting.)